Here, your goal is to give reps a clear understanding of who you sell to and what to do and say in every potential scenario.

 Consider objectives such as time to close, average deal size, number of qualified leads generated and so on.

-Make sure you outline expectations around how salespeople’s performance is measured and how each metric connects with daily selling activities.
+Make sure you outline expectations around how salespeople’s performance is measured and how all metrics on your sales dashboards connect with daily selling activities.

 Keep in mind, you also want to make sure that the sales team understands how sales leaders are measured and what they’re responsible for when it comes to training, coaching and providing resources.